Croutonix/dmtcheat/README.md

 You can contribute to this project mostly by adding words to the _wordlist.txt_ file if you notice any are missing.
 Don't forget to separe each with a comma.
 No need to add them in alphabetical order.

 Also, if you could share this with your friends and with other players on Mineplex, I would be really glad!
 This way it will spread faster, more words will be discovered, making it more reliable.

+Note that you can use any of this code for any purpose, including selling it.
+Good luck with the last point though.